amiaopensource/comopt/README.md

 # Digital Image Based Restoration of Optical Movie Soundtracks

-## ☛ **This is a work in progress!** ☚
+**This software is part of the diploma thesis [Digital Image Based Restoration of Optical Movie Soundtracks](report.pdf) by Patrick Streule, presented in 1999 at the ETHZ, the Swiss Federal Institute of Technology in Zurich, Switzerland.**

-We are trying since months to make the BIPP classes available here.
+We are trying since 2018–03–09 to make the BIPP classes available here as well.
 Any help would be most appreciated!
-The reference is
+The full reference is

 **Armin Wittmann: _BIPP Basel Image Processing Package_, Department for Applied Image Sciences, Institute of Physical Chemistry, University of Basel, 1996**

+## ☛ **This is a work in progress!** ☚

 ### Contributions are very welcome!